 Ink Business Preferred℠ Credit Card: Earn 80,000 Ultimate Rewards points after spending $5,000 in the first three months

 Amex Membership Rewards points also transfer at a 1:.8 ratio to JetBlue.
 While this is far from the best way to redeem your Amex points, it can be a good way to top up your account if you’re low.
-You can quickly earn Membership Rewards points by signing up for The Platinum Card® from American Express which is offering 60,000 points after spending $5,000 in the first three months.
+You can quickly earn Membership Rewards points by signing up for The Platinum Card® from American Express which is offering 60,000 points after spending $5,000 in purchases in the first three months.
 You can also transfer points from Capital One and Marriott Bonvoy to JetBlue, but the abysmal ratios make these options very unappealing.

 2. Earn Miles By Flying